kanedata/find-that-charity/readme.md

 Elasticsearch-powered search engine for looking for charities.
 Allows for:

-- importing data from England and Wales, and Scotland, ensuring that duplicates are matched to one record.
+- importing data from England and Wales, Scotland, and Northern Ireland, ensuring that duplicates are matched to one record.
 - An elasticsearch index that can be queried.
 - Reconciliation API for searching charity, based on an optimised search query.